 Importing Personal Items

-The import or export of personal effects takes various forms which is discussed further in this page.
+The import or export of personal effects takes various forms which are discussed further on this page.

-The export of personal effects is not as burdensome on the shipper simply because there are no payment of duty implications although certain commodities may require additional paperwork such as prescriptions for medication and export permits for any restricted commodities.
-However, on import, the goods (excluding motor vehicles, cigarettes, alcohol) that fall under this category are permitted to be imported into the RSA without the payment of customs duty and VAT in terms of rebate item 407.06 of Schedule No. 4 to the Customs and Excise Act, provided that you have been out of the Republic of South Africa for a period of 6 months or longer.
+The export of personal effects is not as burdensome on the shipper simply because there is no payment of duty implications although certain commodities may require additional paperwork such as prescriptions for medication and export permits for any restricted commodities.
+However, on import, the goods (excluding motor vehicles, cigarettes, and alcohol) that fall under this category are permitted to be imported into the RSA without the payment of customs duty and VAT in terms of rebate item 407.06 of Schedule No. 4 to the Customs and Excise Act, provided that you have been out of the Republic of South Africa for a period of 6 months or longer.

 Please keep in mind that an importer may only import personal effects once per a calendar year after which you will require special permission.
 If they don’t meet the criteria for the classifying their shipment as personal effects that they will require a 2nd goods import issued by IATC.
 If you wish to import more than 6 times, please click here for information how to apply for an ITAC permit.
 For the forms required to be completed please click here.

 Customs inspect all items described as personal effects.
 Therefore delays in delivery must be expected for at least 3-7 working days which is beyond DHL’s control.